 - Grade 12 or equivalent

-- Foundations of Mathematics 11 or equivalent, C+ minimum grade
+- Foundations of Mathematics 11 or equivalent, with a minimum of C+

-- Life Sciences 11 (formerly Biology 11) or equivalent, C+ minimum grade
+- Life Sciences 11 (formerly Biology 11) or equivalent, with a minimum of C+

 - Proof of Canadian Citizenship (copy of birth certificate or passport) or copy of Permanent Resident card if not a Canadian citizen (MANDATORY)

 - Accreditation of the TRU Veterinary Technology program indicates that applicants must have "an understanding of a career in veterinary technology."
 In order to accomplish this requirement the following 3 parts of the application must be completed.
 VTEC Application Checklist Detailed information is listed under the "How to Apply to Veterinary Technology" link

 a) Part 1: watch selected videos and complete a know, wonder, learn word document

 b) Part 2: interview a Registered Veterinary Technologist and keep detailed notes